hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 ### Ingress Controllers

-If you require the use of ingress controllers for the RPC calls or the monitoring dashboards, we have provided example [rules](https://github.com/ConsenSys/quorum-kubernetes/blob/master/ingress/ingress-rules-besu.yml) that are pre-configured for common use cases.
-Please use these as a reference and develop solutions to match your network topology and requirements.
+If you require the ingress controllers for the RPC calls or the monitoring dashboards, we have provided example [rules](https://github.com/ConsenSys/quorum-kubernetes/blob/master/ingress/ingress-rules-besu.yml) that are pre-configured for common use cases.
+Use these as a reference and develop solutions to match your network topology and requirements.